rgdavies92/used-car-value/README.md

 <p align="center"><i><sub><b>Figure 2:</b> Non-exhaustive list of the data points scraped for each car listing.
 Not all data points persisted into the final model, but that wasn't to be known at this stage.</sub></i></p>
 <br>

-Data acquisiton from autotrader.co.uk has been documented in greater detail in [Notebook 00_AutoTrader_scrape.ipynb.](https://github.com/rgdavies92/used-car-value/blob/main/00_AutoTrader_scrape.ipynb)
+Data acquisiton from autotrader.co.uk has been documented in greater detail in notebook [00_AutoTrader_scrape.](https://github.com/rgdavies92/used-car-value/blob/main/00_AutoTrader_scrape.ipynb)

 # Data Cleaning and Feature Engineering

 The AutoTrader dataset has been gathered from car listings which are posted by thousands of dealers across the UK.
 As such, the car listings can be a little variable in terms of content and quality.
-Full details on the data cleaning performed in this project are available in the [04_Data_Cleaning_and_EDA notebook](https://github.com/rgdavies92/used-car-value/blob/main/04_Data_cleaning_and_EDA.ipynb), with some of the more interesting parts summarised below:
+Full details on the data cleaning performed in this project are available in the [04_Data_Cleaning_and_EDA](https://github.com/rgdavies92/used-car-value/blob/main/04_Data_cleaning_and_EDA.ipynb) notebook, with some of the more interesting parts summarised below:
 * BHP data were standardised in terms of units.
 Some more recent cars were reported in units of PS - the German equivalent.

 * Dealer location and rating data were extracted from the associated dealer href.